 1. INTRODUCTION

 Thalassemia is a genetic disorder inherited from one or both parents.
 Individuals with thalassemia syndrome are most often of African, Asian, Mediterranean, or Middle Eastern descent.
-However, the life span of patients with thalassemia has improved both in duration and in quality in the recent decade in developed countries.
-[1]
+However, the life span of patients with thalassemia has improved both in duration and in quality in the recent decade in developed countries [1].

 Worldwide, every year around 70,000 infants are born with beta-thalassemia.
 About 270 million carriers of hemoglobinopathies exist globally.
 Beta-thalassemia is mostly prevalent among individuals in Mediterranean countries, as well as in Southeast Asia, India, Africa, Central America, and the Middle East.
 According to the World Health Organization (WHO) guidelines, published in 1998, genetic screening should not be compulsorily carried out.
 However, some countries, including Iran, Saudi Arabia, the Palestinian Territories, and Cyprus, now have mandatory premarital screening laws for hemoglobin disorders for all couples before marriage.
-Successful awareness programs have been carried out in Greece, Italy, and Cyprus to reduce high carrier rates.[2]
+Successful awareness programs have been carried out in Greece, Italy, and Cyprus to reduce high carrier rates [2].

 Cooley and Lee in 1925 were the first to describe thalassemia as a clinical entity.[2]
 Thalassemia is derived from the Greek words “Thalassa” (sea) and “Haema” (blood) and refers to disorders associated with the defective synthesis of α - or β -globin subunits of hemoglobin (Hb) A (α2; β2), inherited as pathologic alleles of one or more of the globin genes located on chromosomes 11 (α) and 16 (β).
-More than 200 deletions or point mutations that impair the transcription, processing, or translation of α - or β -β-β-globin mRNA have been identified.[3]
+More than 200 deletions or point mutations that impair the transcription, processing, or translation of α - or β -β-β-globin mRNA have been identified [3].

 Thalassemia syndrome is classified according to which of the globin chains, α or β, is affected.
 These 2 major groups, α - and β -β-β-thalassemia, are subclassified according to absent (α o and β o) or reduced (α + or β +) globin chain synthesis.
 In addition, where ɤ-chains together with α -α-α-α-α-α-α-α-chains compose fetal hemoglobin (HbF) in the fetus and α-chains in combination with δ-chains compose hemoglobin A2 in adults, impaired synthesis of ɤ -ɤ-ɤ-ɤ-ɤ-ɤ-globin or δ-globin chains can occur.
 Although the switch from ɤ - to β -β-globin synthesis begins before birth, the replacement of HbF by HbA occurs postnatally.
-Consequently, newborn infants with severe β-globin chain abnormalities are asymptomatic until 4-6 months of age.[4]
+Consequently, newborn infants with severe β-globin chain abnormalities are asymptomatic until 4-6 months of age [4].

 The diagnosis of β-thalassemia is established in a proband older than age 12 months based on the hematologic findings of microcytic hypochromic anemia, nucleated RBCs on peripheral blood smear, and Hb analysis that reveals decreased amounts of HbA and increased amounts of HbF.
 The diagnosis of β-thalassemia is established in a proband younger than age 12 months by detecting a complete absence of HbA.
 Definitive diagnosis of β+-thalassemia by Hb electrophoresis and HPLC is not possible in the newborn period because the diminished amount of HbA overlaps the range for normal babies.
-Thalassemia may be suspected based on the microcytic hypochromic anemia with nucleated RBCs on peripheral blood Smear and confirmed with the molecular analysis of HBB.
-[5]More than 90 % of β-globin mutations have been determined by the PCR technique, which is used extensively in laboratories due to the ease of detection of such mutations [6],[7].
-However, PCR sequencing normally detects one mutation for each reaction and can be exhausting and expensive [9]-10].
+Thalassemia may be suspected based on the microcytic hypochromic anemia with nucleated RBCs on peripheral blood Smear and confirmed with the molecular analysis of HBB [5].
+More than 90 % of β-globin mutations have been determined by the PCR technique, which is used extensively in laboratories due to the ease of detection of such mutations [6,7].
+However, PCR sequencing normally detects one mutation for each reaction and can be exhausting and expensive [9,10].